 A study of the masterpieces of selected modern continental authors who address historical and humanistic issues particular to Germany, Russia, and France.
-Authors studied include Kafka, Hesse, Mann, Tolstoy, Dostoyevsky, Flaubert, and Camus.
+Authors studied include

+Kafka, Hesse, Mann, Tolstoy, Dostoyevsky, Flaubert, and Camus.
 [AREA 4]

-ENG 395 Modern Drama
+Modern Drama 3 credits

 This course concentrates on the authors and movements in continental, British, and American drama from Ibsen and Strindberg to the present.
 [AREA 4]